What is LNG?

 LNG is widely considered to be part of the future fuel mix, first in its fossil version and overtime complemented with bio-LNG and e-LNG as a drop in.

-Is LNG considered as a “green fuel”?
+Is LNG considered as an alternative fuel?

 Life Cycle Assessment

-LNG 1
+LNG (3)

 The latest, widely recognized Life Cycle Assessment study on LNG (Sphera, 2021) reports well-to-wake emissions reductions of up to 23% in GHG emissions compared with conventional marine fuels.
 Furthermore, SOx, NOx and particulate matter are virtually eliminated.
 Constant improvement in production and consumption technologies do have the potential to further improve the LCA.